Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 3. **Server sends** `initial_indicators` snapshots for all subscribed symbols
 4. **Server streams** `ticks` for real-time price updates
 5. **Server streams** `indicator_update` when new closed-bar indicators are computed
-6. **Frontend stores** receive and process indicator data for display
+6. **Frontend stores** receive and process indicator data for display (normalized)
+   - Normalization: payloads may include `symbol`/`timeframe` at top-level or under `data`.
+Stores accept both.
+   - Storage format: `indicatorData` keeps both backward-compatible flat fields and a `timeframes: Map<tf, { indicators, barTime, lastUpdate }>` per symbol.
+   - UI reads per-timeframe indicators when available; otherwise falls back to latest flat indicators.

 ### Migration Notes
 - **No OHLC data**: Components that previously used OHLC data now use tick data or indicator data